-For the owner and operator of an asset such as a building, bridge or railway, just a tiny fraction of the design & construction information is useful.
+For the owner and operator of an asset such as a building, bridge or railway, just a tiny fraction of the data generated during design & construction is useful.
 This post examines the downstream use of BIM, beyond design & construction

 ‘Clash Detection’ is often a waste of time particularly if applied without adequate planning, or when it is assumed that a technical solution can solve a process (design) issue.
 There is a lot more to good design merely than stuff not clashing.

 In construction- the usual argument for doing something a particular way is usually “that’s the way we have always done it”.
 This post examines the future of technology in construction decision making.

 In the olden days, many organisations had a group of people (nearly always women) in what was known as a ‘typing pool’.
 The idea was that if you needed a non-handwritten document, then these people would apply specialist skills (typing) on an incredibly complicated bit of kit (a typewriter) to produce said document.

 A surprising number of organisations still work in ‘typing pool ‘ mode when it comes to BIM.